ThomasVitale/awesome-spring/README.md

 * [Bootiful Podcast](http://bootifulpodcast.fm/) - A "celebration of the real heroes that drive ecosystems", hosted by the Spring developer advocate Josh Long.

+## Events

+* [Spring One](https://springone.io/) - A two-day conference that gathering developers, cloud engineers, and leaders to share knowledge about the Spring Framework ecosystem.

 ## Tutorials

 ### Spring Boot